iamvitalyo/jin/readme.txt

 What if everything is recursive and in the smallest particle of matter we will see the universe.

+"God love 3" and 3 is true => this or that or this and that.

 Woman please we need your help!
 All files on project are free, you can fork or dowload all and create your own project.
 Need to check this information but i will write: statistics of child death on African continent - 1 child / per 10 seconds,